Naval warfare: Early modern

 In 1588, Spanish King Philip II sent his Armada to subdue the English fleet of Elizabeth, but Admiral Sir Charles Howard defeated the Armada, marking the rise to prominence of the English Royal Navy.
 However it was unable to follow up with a decisive blow against the Spanish navy, which remained the most important for another half century.
 After the war's end in 1604 the English fleet went through a time of relative neglect and decline.

 In the 16th century, the Barbary states of North Africa rose to power, becoming a dominant naval power in the Mediterranean Sea due to the Barbary pirates.
 The coastal villages and towns of Italy, Spain and Mediterranean islands were frequently attacked, and long stretches of the Italian and Spanish coasts were almost completely abandoned by their inhabitants; after 1600 Barbary pirates occasionally entered the Atlantic and struck as far north as Iceland.

 According to Robert Davis as many as 1.25 million Europeans were captured by Barbary pirates and sold as slaves in North Africa and the Ottoman Empire between the 16th and 19th centuries.
 These slaves were captured mainly from seaside villages in Italy, Spain and Portugal, and from farther places like France, England, the Netherlands, Ireland and even Iceland and North America.
 The Barbary pirates were also able to successfully defeat and capture many European ships, largely due to advances in sailing technology by the Barbary states.
 The earliest naval trawler, xebec and windward ships were employed by the Barbary pirates from the 16th century.

 From the middle of the 17th century competition between the expanding English and Dutch commercial fleets came to a head in the Anglo-Dutch Wars, the first wars to be conducted entirely at sea.
-Most memorable of these battles was the raid on the Medway, in which the Dutch admiral Michiel de Ruyter sailed up the river Thames, and destroyed most of the British fleet.
-This remains the greatest English naval defeat, and established Dutch supremacy at sea for over half a century.
 Very few ships were sunk in naval combat during the Anglo-Dutch wars, as it was difficult to hit ships below the water level; the water surface deflected cannonballs, and the few holes produced could be patched quickly.
 Naval cannonades damaged men and sails more than they sunk ships.
+Three wars were fought between England and the Dutch Republic during the 17th century, though the Glorious Revolution put an end to further Anglo-Dutch conflicts for almost a century.